oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

     ![Tables have been created](./images/task-5/tables-created.png " ")

-9. Click **Load Data** and upload the respective .csv file for HEALTHCARE\_FACILITY.
+9. Select HEALTHCARE\_FACILITY table  from the left pane.
+Click **Load Data** and upload the respective .csv file for HEALTHCARE\_FACILITY.
 The full data set can be found [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/jyHA4nclWcTaekNIdpKPq3u2gsLb00v_1mmRKDIuOEsp--D6GJWS_tMrqGmb85R2/n/c4u04/b/livelabsfiles/o/labfiles/CareClinicData.zip)

     ![Load Data into HealthCare Facility Table](./images/task-5/load-data-1.png " ")

 10. Repeat this step for 5 more tables.
+You must first select the table from the left pane, then choose load data.
 All settings can be left as default.
 (Exclude the **PATIENT\_DOCUMENTS** and the **PATIENT\_INSURANCE** tables)

     **Note:** After each load, click view table to return to the object browser